 mutation, through a post-translational modification (ubiquitination).

-Rachael Baker has defended her thesis and will become Assistant
+Rachael Baker has defended her thesis and is now Assistant

-Professor at her alma mater, Calvin College in Michigan.
+Professor of Chemistry and Biochemistry at Calvin College in Michigan.

 Lien, E., Nagiec, M. J., and Dohlman, H. G., Proper protein